St. Nicholas Russian Orthodox Church (Juneau, Alaska): History

-On July 26, 1892 Bishop Nicholas (Ziorov) of the Aleutian Islands and Alaska (1891–1898), visited Juneau from San Francisco, where the seat of the church in America had been located since 1872.
+On July 26, 1892, Bishop Nicholas (Ziorov) of the Aleutian Islands and Alaska (1891–1898), visited Juneau from San Francisco, where the seat of the church in America had been located since 1872.
 The bishop was met by the Tlingit leaders wanting to convert.
 According to oral tradition, he was told that the Tlingit leaders had each been having a common, recurring dream.
 In their dream, a short, white-bearded, elderly man encouraged them to become Christian.
-When these leaders saw an icon of St. Nicholas the Wonderworker, Archbishop of Myra in Lycia, they "recognized" him as being the man in their dreams.
+When these leaders saw an icon of Saint Nicholas the Wonderworker, Archbishop of Myra in Lycia, they "recognized" him as being the man in their dreams.
 Three days later, the Priest-monk Mitrofan baptized both Yees Gaanaalx and his wife, giving them the Christian names of Dimitri and Elizabeth.
 Following their example, some 700 of approximately 1500 Tlingit in the area also converted to the Orthodox church.

 With such a large Native congregation to be served, the Orthodox Missionary Society in Russia sent architectural drawings, interior church furnishings – such as candlestands, a chalice set, censers, banners, a full iconostasis (the icon screen), and festal icons – and two hundred silver rubles to support construction of a church for them.
 The six large panels on the iconostasis are the original icons received from Russia and hold a unique position as the only known iconostasis where the deacon's doors depict Sts.
-Cyril and Methodius rather than either the Archangels Michael and Gabriel or the Deacons Stephen & Lawrence.
+Cyril and Methodius rather than either the Archangels Michael and Gabriel or the Deacons Stephen and Lawrence.
 The newly baptized Tlingit and Serbian gold miners, who were already Orthodox, helped build the traditional structure.
 It is a high-quality example of the "Russian Colonial" style of architecture.
-In June 1894, Bishop Nicholas returned to Juneau and consecrated the new church in honor of St. Nicholas.
+In June 1894, Bishop Nicholas returned to Juneau and consecrated the new church in honor of Saint Nicholas.

-On June 5, 2016 Bishop David (Mahaffey) at Saint Nicholas Church with Alaska Governor Bill Walker and First Lady Donna Walker opened of a new monument erected in memory of the many Aleuts who lost their lives in internment camps during World War II.
+On June 5, 2016, Bishop David (Mahaffey), alongside Alaska Governor Bill Walker and First Lady Donna Walker, unveiled a monument at St. Nicholas dedicated to the 881 Aleuts forcibly relocated and interned by the United States during World War II.